codeforamerica/codeforamerica.org-archive/governments/practices/procurement/government-technology/index.md

 ---
 layout: principles-standard
-title: Principles for Government Technology
+title: Practices for Government Technology
 status: beta
 last-updated: April 13, 2015.
 These will be updated as we learn.
 Please help us by providing <a href="/governments/practices/procurement/government-technology/feedback.html" target="_blank">feedback</a>
 masthead-image: "/media/images/cities_fellowship_faq/citiesfaqheader.jpg"